 Figure 2 – Decomposed control models – ForCES vs H.248

+{Editor's note (2014-11 meeting): it was discussed whether and how the notion of "packet flow" in the H.248 figure is related to the concept of "H.248 media stream".
+It was commented that the H.248 media stream is an abstract, hence generic concept, independent of any bearer technology.
+On the other side, a "packet flow" is constituted by the fact that there is an unambiguous identifier, called flow identifier (or flow descriptor), which allows the assignment of incoming packets to a particular flow.
+Thus, H.248 covers also this concept, see e.g., H.248.61 in case of IP packet flows: the lookup-key correlates with flow identifier}.

 6.4 Relationship between controlling and controlled entities

 The relationship between the controlling and controlled entity is asymmetrical, given by a master/slave or master/agent relation.
 Thus, there is not any peer-to-peer or client/server relation (with flexible client/server role assignments).